Riga Football Cup

-Riga Football Cup (Rīgas Kauss futbolā) was a knockout tournament held in Latvian football between 1910 and 1913 and then from 1925 and 1936.
-Clubs from other cities than Riga were allowed to participate in the tournament from 1925.
+Riga Football Cup (Rīgas Kauss futbolā) was a knockout tournament held in Latvian football from 1910 to 1913 and then from 1925 to 1936.
+Clubs from cities other than Riga were allowed to participate in the tournament from 1925.
 In 1937 it was replaced by the Latvian Football Cup.

-Until 1922, the tournament was the main football competition in Latvia, when it was succeeded by the Latvian Football Championship, which in turn was reorganized as the Latvian Higher League in 1927.
+The tournament was the main football competition in Latvia until 1922, when it was succeeded by the Latvian Football Championship, which in turn was reorganized as the Latvian Higher League (Virslīga) in 1927.